data center topology

 Back to basic with Merchant silicon

-Merchant silicon is a term that is used to describe chips.
-Usually, ASICs (Application Specific Integrated Circuits) are developed by an entity, not the company selling the switches.
-Then we have custom silicon that is the opposite of Merchant Silicon.
-Custom silicon is a term used to describe chips, usually ASICs, that are custom designed and traditionally built by the company selling the switches in which they are used.
+Merchant silicon is a term used to describe chips.
+Usually, ASICs (Application-Specific Integrated Circuits) are developed by an entity, not the company selling the switches.
+Then, we have custom silicon, which is the opposite of Merchant Silicon.
+Custom silicon is a term used to describe chips, usually ASICs, that are custom-designed and traditionally built by the company selling the switches in which they are used.

 Benefits of Merchant Silicon: